Fuji (film)

-Fuji is a 1974 American animated short by Robert Breer.
+Fuji is a 1974 American animated short film by Robert Breer.

 Summary

 The film explores the director's artistic rendition of a train ride past Japan's Mount Fuji, using line drawings, rotoscope and live action.

 Reception and legacy

 In 2002, Fuji was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
 It is part of Anthology Film Archives' Essential Cinema Repertory collection.